-It's always important to understand the way the market is trending and to try to anticipate if a change is coming if you're going to invest.
-Traders regularly look for opportunities through following a trend or when the market reverses direction.
+It's always important to understand the way the market is trending and try to anticipate if a change is coming if you're going to invest.
+Traders regularly look for opportunities through following trends or when the market reverses direction.

-Yes, it's a little like rolling the dice, but as you get better at it, the process becomes more reliable.
-The idea is that if more money is going into the market (buyers) than is coming out (sellers), you can expect prices in general to continue rising.
+Yes, it's a little like rolling the dice.
+But as you get better at it, the process becomes more reliable.
+The idea is that if more money is going into the market (buyers) than is coming out (sellers), you can generally expect prices to continue rising.
 Here are some general rules of thumb.

-First, it helps to understand some terms and what they mean.
-Money flow in the stock market is either negative or positive in any given day.
-Technically, it's arrived at by averaging prices then multiplying the average by the daily volume.
+Money flow in the stock market is either negative or positive on any given day.
+You can arrive at this result by averaging prices then multiplying the average by the daily volume.
 Do the same thing the next day and compare the resulting numbers.
 This will tell you whether the flow for the day was positive or negative.
-Did it go up or down?

 Market Internals and What They Mean

-- Think of it as investors voting on market direction with their money.
-Market internals are a group of indicators that traders use to calculate direction.
-These measures look at the New York Stock Exchange and Nasdaq and they measure, in one form or the other, how traders are voting with their dollars.
-Are they saying they think prices will rise, fall or change direction from the current trend?
+Market internals are a group of indicators that traders use to calculate market direction.
+These measures look at the New York Stock Exchange (NYSE) and the Nasdaq.
+They measure, in one form or the other, how traders are voting with their dollars.

 Commonly Used Indicators